RikaiDev/cortex/README.md

 You can literally see how *"use TypeScript"* becomes a system-wide directive that affects every code suggestion, every comment, every response.

-This philosophy creates an intelligent system that doesn't just respond - it *evolves with you*, learning your patterns and preferences not through trial and error, but through systematic, deterministic transformation of your intent into perfect execution.
+This philosophy creates an intelligent system that doesn't just respond - it *evolves with you*, learning your patterns and preferences through systematic, deterministic transformation of your intent into perfect execution, moving beyond trial and error approaches.

 **The Result?** Simple inputs become comprehensive, personalized AI experiences.
 *"Don't use async/await"* becomes a universal rule that shapes every code suggestion, every refactoring, every architectural decision.